 If you love caipirinhas, the drink Brazil made famous, then these variations with fresh fruit should also be just as appealing.
 Watch the cocktail video by Jim Romdall to know all the tricks.

 Anyone who hasn’t experienced the joys of cachaça ought to get on board immediately!
-The traditional Caipirinha, the famous drink from Brazil, is typically made with muddled limes, sugar, and cachaça, a truly joyous mix. (see hobnob’s step by step process for creating a perfect caipirinha).
-For the paleo party, we suggest you switch from sugar/simple syrup to maple syrup or honey syrup.
+The traditional Caipirinha, the famous drink from Brazil, is typically made with muddled limes, sugar, and cachaça—a truly joyous mix. (see Hobnob’s step by step process for creating a perfect caipirinha).
+If you are serving this mix as part of our Paleo Party theme, though, we suggest you switch from sugar/simple syrup to maple syrup or honey syrup.

 From there you can get even more exotic with a combination of woods: Tanager starts in American oak barrels and switches to zebrawood casks which lend a reddish color, and an earthiness; Graciosa, probably the most exotic of the bunch, ages for 2 years in repurposed oak and is finished for 18 months in Brazil nut barrels, adding pecan and orchid on the nose, the palate, morphs into cherry custard and finishes with pleasant notes of soft clove and anise. novofogo.com